uzmaW/python_task/README.md

-# FastAPI - CRUD - JWT
+# FastAPI - Basic - JWT

 A basic application for FastAPI CRUD along with JWT Token Authentication. <br/>
-+ Since writting a code for application it required to go through documentation and dependency installation. <br/>
 + It's easy to install/clone the code and kick start the development.